smzr/smzr-eleventy/src/blog/adding-netlify-cms-to-11ty.md

 I thought it would be nice to add a simple CMS to the project so I can add content through visual editors.
 I was stuck between using [Sanity](https://www.sanity.io/) or [Netlify CMS](https://www.netlifycms.org/), but after a brief look at the setup of each, Netlify CMS seemed much easier and lightweight.

 ## Restrict access using Netlify's Identity service
+Netlify Identity service allows you to manage and authenticate users on your site or app, without requiring them to be users of Netlify or any other service.
+We will use this to restrict access to the CMS of your website.

 ### Enable Identity service